RealNicolasBourbaki/negbert/README.md

 ### Please firstly install packages for running NegBERT:

 - install ```pytorch```: the compatibility of pytorch is as tricky as always.
-Please [check your CUDA version first](https://stackoverflow.com/questions/9727688/how-to-get-the-cuda-version), and using the command that correspondes to your CUDA version on [this page](https://pytorch.org/get-started/previous-versions/) provided by PyTorch official. ```pytorch 1.12.1``` has been tested, so versions that are lower than that should be working fine.
+Please [check your CUDA version first](https://stackoverflow.com/questions/9727688/how-to-get-the-cuda-version), and use the command that correspondes to your CUDA version on [this page](https://pytorch.org/get-started/previous-versions/) provided by PyTorch official. ```pytorch 1.12.1``` has been tested, so versions that are lower than that should be working fine.

 - Install other packaeges using ```requirements.txt``` provided in this folder: ```pip install -r requirements.txt```